INTERIM SADC AVIATION SAFETY ORGANISATION (SASO)

-The Technical Coordinator – OPS/PEL shall possess the following qualifications and experience:
+The Technical Coordinator - AIR shall possess the following qualifications and experience:

 - ICAO accreditation as a GSI instructor to deliver GSI Training

-- Experience in the preparation, approval and use of Flight Operations manuals and other flight documentation.
+- Experience in the preparation and approval and use of Aircraft Maintenance Manuals and other appropriate aircraft engineering documentation

 ESSENTIAL SKILLS OR KNOWLEDGE REQUIRED TO MEET DEMANDS OF THE JOB

-- Knowledge of training and maintenance of competency of flight and ground crews concerned with flight operations
+- Knowledge of training and maintenance of competency of aircraft maintenance engineers.

 - Sound knowledge of ICAO Standards and Recommended Practices and related documentation

 - Knowledge of regulatory and administrative procedures for the issuance of documents under State of Registry approval relating to supervision of flight operations

 - Command of English language and proven ability in preparing assignment reports and similar documents.

 - Knowledge of the French and Portuguese languages would be an added advantage